Intuitive-Brilliance/Brand_Measures/README.md

 ### Installation
 A number of paid API's are used:

-1. Google translation API.
+1. Google ASR API
-2. Google location API.
+2. Flash text keyword spotter API.
 3. Google text to speech and speech to text API.
+4. Symspell spell correction API

 <p align="right">(<a href="#readme-top">back to top</a>)</p>